o0pmitev/o0pmitev/README.md

 * 🌍  I'm based in Sofia - Bulgaria
 * 🖥️  See my portfolio at [pmitev.com](http://pmitev.com)
 * ✉️  You can contact me at [pmitev.dev@gmail.com](mailto:pmitev.dev@gmail.com)
-* 🚀  I'm currently working on my CSS animation skills 💪 and growin my dev beard 🧔😅
+* 🚀  I'm currently working on my C# skills 💪 and growin my dev beard 🧔😅
 * 🤝  I'm open to collaborating on anything
 * ⚡  Fun fact: I met my wife ❤️ in a game of League of Legends